Updated Feb 2023

 I have citizenship of Ireland (or another EU country) and UK citizenship.
 Why would I need German citizenship?

-Irish or other EU citizenship will mean you keep your EU rights including onward freedom of movement after the end of the Transition Period.
+Irish or any other EU citizenship will mean you keep your EU rights including onward freedom of movement after the end of the Transition Period.

 You will not have the right as an EU citizen to vote or stand in national elections in Germany.
 But you can vote and stand in some local elections.